j-boezi/Fragrance-Store-Sales/README.md

 # Data Exploration & Analysis

-What are the categories and subcategories of the products?
+What are the categories and subcategories?
 ```
 SELECT category, subcategory
 FROM sales